 Temple Beth-El’s Early Childhood Education Center is licensed by the New York State Office of Children and Family Services.

-Our professional staff members have been carefully selected for their preschool educational background, teaching experience and sensitivity to the individual needs of the young child.
+Our professional staff members have been carefully selected for their early childhood educational background, teaching experience and sensitivity to the individual needs of the young child.
 They provide a loving attitude and offer warmth and understanding as well as skillful guidance to each child.

 Weekly enrichment activities are provided by music and creative movement specialists, the clergy and/or the director.

-The staff is trained in first aid, medication administration training and CPR annually.
-A psychologist, a speech/language specialist and an occupational specialist provide training and advice to the educators and the parents.
+The staff is trained in first aid, medication administration training and CPR.

 Our Parent Teacher Council

 The PTC is comprised of parents, teachers and lay leaders from the synagogue and school community who work together to make decisions and provide ongoing support for the school.
-As the result of last year’s suggestions, we changed our meeting time to the morning.
-This resulted in a room filled with families who are energetic and full of valuable ideas and insights.
+Our families are energetic and full of valuable ideas and insights that fully enhance the daily activities, and collaborate to create exciting programming throughout the school year.

 The Early Childhood Education Center is open to registration for all ages on a space available basis, with priority given to the children of Temple Beth-El members and the siblings of children currently enrolled in school.
 ECEC follows the Great Neck Public Schools and Jewish holiday calendars.
 We offer a Before-School Program, an After-School Enrichment Program as well as Extended Hours.